nicholas-tao/nicholas-tao/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Nicholas, a Computer Science student at the University of Waterloo.
-This summer, I'll be working as a Front End Engineer at [Faire](https://www.faire.com/) and I'm currently seeking Winter 2022 internships in software development.
+I'm currently building the future of wholesale as a Frontend Engineer Intern at [Faire](https://www.faire.com/) and seeking Winter 2022 internships in software development.
 I'm always interested to hear about any cool projects you're working on!

 ### 🔭 Some things I've worked on ...
 - [Wave Chat](https://wavechat.tech), a platform that connects first-year university students